Skip to main content

 A good website should include SEO (Search Engine Optimization).

-To make it simple, SEO is how you convince search engines like Google to show your website when someone searches for keywords like “online therapist.”
+To make it simple, SEO for therapists is how you convince search engines like Google to show your website when someone searches for keywords like “online therapist.”
 SEO is essential to your website because search engines are the best platforms to get visitors.

 Let’s say you have a gorgeous, high-quality therapist website.
 But if you don’t have any visitors, then what’s the point?